Updated on 2025-10-21 GMT+08:00

 • Pods deployed across CCE and CCI can only communicate through ClusterIP Services.
 CCE ClusterIP Services cannot be accessed init containers.

-• Do not specify the health check port.
-In a CCE cluster, CCI containers and CCE containers use different backend ports registered with ELB.
-If you specify a health check port, some backend health checks will be abnormal.
+• You must not specify the health check port.
+After a workload in a CCE cluster is scheduled to CCI, the pods in CCI use different backend ports from the pods in CCE.
+If you specify a health check port, the health check of some pods will be abnormal.

 Specifying a Default DNS Server